 Do pension scheme trustees have to agree?

-Some amendments may have to be made to the pension scheme's rules in order to implement a salary sacrifice, and so the trustees' agreement may be necessary.
+In the case of a salary sacrifice in favour of pension contributions , some amendments may have to be made to the pension scheme's rules in order to implement a salary sacrifice, and so the trustees' agreement may be necessary.
 However, the trustees should be able to agree on the basis that employees' benefits from the scheme are not affected by salary sacrifice.

 What does HMRC have to say about that?